A Good Day To Die

-David Mueller and Lynn Salt • USA • 2010
+David Mueller and Lynn Salt • USA • 2010 • The rise and fall of the American Indian Movement.

 At the age of 5, Dennis Banks was taken from his grandparents and relocated to a federal boarding school, where the prime objective was to rid American Indian children of their culture, traditions, and heritage.
 Experiencing the ripple effects of his community's discrimination at the hands of the US government, Banks went on to co-found the American Indian Movement (AIM) in 1968.
 The power of his activism is felt still today in the unfinished battle for Native American civil rights.